 - 1. From the Options menu, click Preferences. - 2.
-In the list on the left side, click Plotting.

-- 3. Click the Channel colours tab. - 4.
-In the channels listed, click the channel you want to change the colour for. - 5.
-Click the colour box that appears beside the channel list. - 6.
+In the list on the left side, click Plotting. - 3.
+Click the Channel colours tab. - 4.
+In the channels listed, click the channel you want to change the colour for.

+- 5. Click the colour box that appears beside the channel list. - 6.
 With the colour dialog box open, select a colour from the Basic colour area. - 7.
 Select OK to apply the colour to the channel. - 8.
 To create a custom colour: - a.
 Repeat steps 4 and 5. - b.
 Click Define Custom Colours and then choose a colour. - c.
 Click Add to Custom Colours to add the new colour to Custom colours. - d.
 Click OK to apply the new custom colour to the channel.

-15 Logger Hardware
+16 Logger Hardware

-15.1 Opening and closing the logger solo duet
+16.1 Opening and closing the logger RBRsolo/duet

-To open an RBR solo or RBR duet logger, unscrew the sensor end counter-clockwise while holding on to the yellow housing.
-Once fully unscrewed, the housing can be carefully slid away from the sensor endcap, revealing the sensor carriage.

-The sensor carriage contains the battery compartment, desiccant holder and USB port (Figs. 1 and 2).
+To open an RBRsolo or RBRduet logger unscrew the sensor end counter-clockwise while holding on to the yellow housing.
+Once fully unscrewed, the housing can be carefully slid away from the sensor end cap, revealing the sensor carriage.
+The sensor carriage contains the battery compartment, desiccant holder and USB-C port.

 Closing the logger is exactly the reverse of opening it.
 Remember to keep the O-rings clean and avoid scratching the O-ring mating surfaces.
-Carefully inspect the O-rings, before deploying the logger.
+Carefully inspect the O-rings before deploying the logger.
 Do not use excessive force when tightening the end sensor end; hand-tight is quite sufficient, as the seal depends upon the O-rings, not the end cap tightness.

-15.2 Changing the batteries solo duet
+16.2 Changing the batteries RBRsolo/duet

-RBRsolo and RBRduet data loggers are powered by one (1) AA size 3.6V lithium thionyl chloride cell.
+RBRsolo and RBRduet data loggers are powered by one (1) AA size 3.6V battery of any kind.